 or the Servlet and HTTP packages in the Java Enterprise Edition.

-The Java IO package is primarily focused on input and output to files, network streams, internal memory buffers etc.
+The Java IO package is primarily focused on input and output to files, network streams, internal memory

 More Java IO Tools, Tips etc.